simulton/QSchematic/readme.md

 The library provides base classes for objects such as nodes and wires and implements logic to move objects around while keeping the wires connected, generating netlists and so on.
 A typical application would include this library and subclass the `Item` class to implement custom items.

 Feature overview:
-  - Add, remove, move, resize nodes
+  - Add, remove, move, resize, rotate nodes
   - Connect nodes with wires
   - Command stack for undo/redo
   - Drag'n'Drop